12. Chasing a Ghost

 MM smiled.
 “No sir, we’re completely secure.”

-“You can look at retailer sales, and sales by game and stuff like that, if that’s what you mean?”
+“You mean can I look at retailer sales, and sales by game and stuff like that?
+Is that what you mean?”

 “Could you find out if a particular number was played?”